 The use of these highly topical agreements can be a useful tool for some couples, where the parties wish to preserve assets in the event of a relationship breakdown.
 We do however, recommend that they are only developed and implemented with professional guidance.
 Our expert family team have a wealth of experience in advising on both pre and post-nuptial agreements.

 A pre-nuptial agreement is formed between a couple who intend to marry or enter into a civil partnership, ideally months before the event but certainly no closer than 21 days before.
-It details the couples intentions should the partnership fail, and includes items such as the preservation of assets acquired during the partnership.
+It details the couple's intentions should the partnership fail, and includes items such as the preservation of assets acquired during the partnership.
 The agreements also typically include a review clause, which allows the couple to update the agreement either after a pre-determined period of time, or the birth of a child.
 At this time, the couple may choose to end or continue the agreement for a further period of time.

 A post-nuptial agreement is entered into after the date of the marriage or civil partnership and covers the same issues identified above.

 It should be noted that in the event of a relationship breakdown, the agreement is of evidential value only, and the court will take a number of factors into account when deciding on the allocation of assets following separation.
-More details on this can be find on our ‘financial matters following relationship breakdown’ page.
+More details on this can be found on our ‘financial matters following relationship breakdown’ page.

 For additional detail regarding the use of pre and post-nuptial agreements, please contact our highly experienced team detailed below.